dalong0514/readnotes/20200106计算原文/2020097Secrets-of-the-JavaScript-Ninja/2020097Secrets-of-the-JavaScript-Ninja0601.md

 }

-Writing infinite loops isn’t something that we generally want to do in a standard function.
+Writing infinite loops isn't something that we generally want to do in a standard function.
 But with generators, everything is fine!
 Whenever the generator encounters a yield statement, the generator execution is suspended until the next method is called again.
 So every next call executes only one iteration of our infinite while loop and sends back the next ID value.

 NOTE